BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <p>Clover stands behind an old sheep lady in line, he carries a soda and sunflower seeds.
 He pulls the phone from his pocket and scans it.
 Sahny steps up behind him, carrying an aggressive energy drink and a cylinder of chips.
 Baz holds a large drink can of tea and a box of cookies.
 He turns to the two of them.</p>
 <div class="dialogue">
 <h4>CLOVER</h4>
-<p>Looks like Thistle's flights were delayed.
-He'll probably be arriving about the same time as us.
-So I'll drop you two off then pick him up.</p>
+<p>Looks like Thistle's flight is arriving shortly after we get to the con.
+So I'll drop you two off and then pick him up.</p>
 </div>
 <p>His phone chimes again, they step up to the cashier as the old sheep shuffles out of the line.
 Clover reads his phone and clicks his tongue.</p>
 <div class="dialogue">